joolstorrentecalo/gitlab-foss/doc/user/tasks.md

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Plan > Issues**, then select your issue to view it.
-1. In the issue description, in the **Child items** section, select the title of the task you want to edit.
+1. In the issue description, in the **Tasks** section, select the title of the task you want to edit.
    The task window opens.
 1. If the task already has a due date next to **Due date**, select it.
 Otherwise, select **Add due date**.
 1. In the date picker, select the desired due date.

 To set a start date:

-1. In the issue description, in the **Child items** section, select the title of the task you want to edit.
+1. In the issue description, in the **Tasks** section, select the title of the task you want to edit.
    The task window opens.
 1. If the task already has a start date next to **Start date**, select it.
 Otherwise, select **Add start date**.
 1. In the date picker, select the desired due date.